Introduction

 For agents new to AI, I always recommend the

-Step-by-Step Guide to Virtual Staging Software to get the most out of the tools.
+step-by-step guide to virtual staging software to get the most out of the tools.
 The key is consistency—applying the same process to every listing builds a reliable brand image.

 Common Objections & Answers

-“AI photos look fake.”
+"AI photos look fake."
 That was true a few years ago.
-Today, domain-trained models like RealVision AI preserve textures, shadows, and architectural details so accurately that buyers can’t tell the difference.
-In fact, in a blind test I ran with 50 Fort Worth buyers, 68% preferred the AI-staged image over the original empty room.
+Today, domain-trained models like RealVision AI preserve textures, shadows, and architectural details so accurately that buyers can't tell the difference.
+In a blind test I ran with 50 Fort Worth buyers, 68% preferred the AI-staged image over the original empty room.

 "I already have a photographer I trust."
 That's great—but photographers are not always available, and they charge per shoot.
 AI works as a supplement: use the photographer for key properties and AI for the rest.
 Most agents save $500+/month without firing anyone.